lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/free-energy-calculation.rst

     Finally, let us record the density profile of the atoms along the :math:`x` axis using the 'ave/chunk' command.
 A total of ten density profiles will be printed.
-Timestep is reset to 0 to synchronize with the output times of density/number, and the fix 'myat' is canceled (it has to be canceled before a reset time).
+Step counts are reset to 0 to synchronize with the output times of density/number, and the fix 'myat' is canceled (it has to be canceled before a reset time).